freddiecoleman/flashcards/README.markdown

 Potential use cases include language learning, memorisation of abbreviations or technical terms, exam practice, and much more.

+To allow the user to monitor their progress statistics are logged and the data can be visualised on the stats page.

 ## Technologies used

 Front-end: